7 principles of observability in modern applications Frameworks for an observability maturity model

 • Communications.
 Open source agents running on the monitored systems report metrics and events to the Datadog platform.
 The agents can run on bare metal or within containers.

 • Plans.
-Datadog offers a wide range of subscription plans, such as Infrastructure, Log Management, Incident Management, APM and Continuous Profiler, and numerous others.
+Datadog offers a wide range of subscription plans, such as Infrastructure, Log Management, Incident Response, APM and Continuous Profiler, and numerous others.
 Many of these plans are broken down into multiple subplans.

 • Free trial.
 A 14-day free trial is available.